glideapps/glide-code-utility/README.md

                                                                   dependencies could be moved.
   dedup-imports <source-paths...>                                 Rewrites multiple imports of the same package to a
                                                                   single import
+  verbatim-imports <source-paths...>                              Rewrites imports to use the verbatim import syntax
+                                                                  with explicit extensions
   help [command]                                                  display help for command
 ```